dawaa/redux-shapeshifter-middleware/README.md

 However if you're only interested in some actions returning the full `response` object you could have a look at [`ACTION.payload.useFullResponseObject`](#actionpayloadusefullresponseobject-boolean) to define it per action instead.

+#### `warnOnCancellation <boolean>`
+_`default: false`_

+By default when cancelling `axios` calls the dependency itself will throw an error with a user-defined reason to why it was canceled.
+This behavior could be unwanted if let's say you're using an error-catching framework that records and logs all client errors that occurs in production for users.
+It's not likely that everyone would consider a canceled call "serious" enough to be an error.
+In this case configuring this option to `true` then only a `console.warn(reason)` will be emitted to the console.